steven-phun/JavaScript-Projects/College-Schedule-Maker/README.md

 - Working with modal and extracting its data.

-- Finding an efficient way to deal with overlapping schedule.
+- Finding an efficient way to display overlapping schedule.